DukeOfEtiquette/footling/README.md

 * [Authors](#authors)

 ### Description
 A React Native app built with the help of Expo.
-This app takes your name as input and greets you with your geo-location.
-When you're ready, it will randomly generate a phrase and sweetly play it back to you, along with your name.

 **NOTE**: Turn up the volume of your device!